Monthly Archives: July 2012

 Disclaimer: Tropical Traditions provided me with a free sample of this product to review, and I was under no obligation to review it if I so chose.
 Nor was I under any obligation to write a positive review or sponsor a product giveaway in return for the free product.
 Please also note that if you order by clicking on any of my links and have never ordered from Tropical Traditions in the past, you will receive a free book on Virgin Coconut Oil, and I will receive a discount coupon for referring you.

 I recently realized my dosage of thyroid medication was too high.
-This was great news, as it means my thyroid gland is coming back to life and doing what it’s supposed to!
-Good news always has a positive outcome, right?
-Yes, but in this case it took a while.
+This was great news, as it means my thyroid gland is coming back to life and doing what it’s supposed to.
+Although I considered this good news, it took a while to convince my practitioner it was possible for me to recognize a wrong dosage and that blood tests are not the only way to truly tell if a dosage is wrong.

 Every thyroid patient I’ve ever met or interviewed says they know within two days whether a new dosage will work or not.
 Unfortunately, many doctors and mainstream practitioners don’t believe this and insist on waiting SIX WEEKS before performing blood work and agreeing to change a dose.
 If your thyroid gland stopped producing adequate levels of hormones, you would know something was terribly wrong within a few days.
 The same is true for medication dosage changes.
 Making a thyroid patient suffer for six weeks … or even ten days … is simply not acceptable and indicates a lack of understanding of the severity of thyroid conditions.
 It also indicates a lack of understanding of how sensitive patients are to what is occurring in their own body.
 There are multiple Facebook groups and international thyroid support groups that repeat this over and over again.
 Thyroid patients are tired of having practitioners ignore their symptoms.
 The fact these groups have hundreds of thousands of members from all over the world is valid proof there is a problem and lack of understanding related to adequately and effectively treating thyroid disease.

 Being hypothyroid – or having insufficient levels of thyroid hormones – is a form of hell on earth that no one can understand unless they’ve experienced it.
 This is why many mainstream practitioners just don’t get it.
-They think thyroid patients should happily endure incredibly rapid ten pound weight gains, edema that causes “cankles” and makes it impossible to see the bones in one’s feet, bald spots, depression, fatigue, itchy skin, severe aches that resemble arthritis, loss of balance with vertigo, weak muscles, muscle cramps, constipation, irritability, memory loss, slurred speech, feeling cold all the time (even in 100+ degree heat), and more.
+They think thyroid patients should happily endure incredibly rapid and consistent weight gain unrelated to food consumption, edema that causes “cankles” and makes it impossible to see the bones in one’s feet, bald spots, depression, fatigue, itchy skin, severe aches that resemble arthritis, loss of balance with vertigo, weak muscles, muscle cramps, constipation, irritability, memory loss, slurred speech, feeling cold all the time (even in 100+ degree heat), and more.
 I’m here to say: NO MORE.
 (What I would actually say can’t be posted in a family-friendly article such as this one.)

 It is estimated that 10-20% of US citizens have a thyroid disorder that requires intervention.
 Unfortunately, many of these thyroid conditions get ignored due to improper testing and doctors who don’t recognize the common symptoms.
 There is also a tendency for practitioners to dismiss symptoms, saying things such as, “You work full time and have four kids.
 Of course you’re tired!”
 Many doctors assume that complaints of fatigue, weight gain and more are simply “whining” and are not genuine symptoms or are indicators of psychological issues.
+There is also an assumption that weight gain is related to laziness and that patients who insist they are doing everything right are lying.
 That attitude, my friend, brings me closer to cussing than anything shared previously.

 Let’s review … to truly check how your thyroid is functioning, you must have the following tests run every time:

-- Free T4: A measure of the less active T4 thyroid hormone
+- Free T4: A measure of the less active T4 thyroid hormone.
+The body should convert T4 to T3 but often does not.

 - Thyroid Stimulating Hormone (TSH): A measure of a pituitary hormone the body uses to stimulate the thyroid gland.
 Many doctors ONLY order this hormone, which is a grave error.
 Only measuring TSH – a hormone produced by a different gland entirely – is similar to checking the the temperature of your radiator fluid in order to gauge whether you need more oil or not.
 It is indirect and very inaccurate.
 Measuring the true thyroid hormones (Free T3 and Free T4 at a minimum) is the only way to tell where your levels are for sure.
 TSH levels may also fluctuate greatly in thyroid conditions caused by an autoimmune condition, so their use is highly unreliable.